great-expectations/great_expectations/docs/source/output_format.rst

     >> my_df.expect_column_values_to_be_in_set(
         "my_var",
         ["B", "C", "D", "F", "G", "H"],
-        output_format="BOOLEAN_ONLY"
+        result_obj_format="NONE"
     )
-    False

-    >> my_df.expect_column_values_to_be_in_set(
-        "my_var",
-        ["B", "C", "D", "F", "G", "H"],
-        output_format="BASIC"
-    )
     {
-        'success': False,
+        'success': False
-        'summary_obj': {
-            'exception_count': 6,
-            'exception_percent': 0.16666666666666666,
-            'exception_percent_nonmissing': 0.16666666666666666,
-            'partial_exception_list': ['A', 'E', 'E', 'E', 'E', 'E'] }
     }

     >> my_df.expect_column_values_to_be_in_set(
         "my_var",
         ["B", "C", "D", "F", "G", "H"],
-        output_format="COMPLETE"
+        result_obj_format="BASIC"
     )
     {
-        'exception_index_list': [0, 10, 11, 12, 13, 14],
+        'success': False,
+        'result_obj': {
+            'unexpected_count': 6,
+            'unexpected_percent': 0.16666666666666666,
+            'unexpected_percent_nonmissing': 0.16666666666666666,
-        'exception_list': ['A', 'E', 'E', 'E', 'E', 'E'], 'success': False
+            'partial_unexpected_list': ['A', 'E', 'E', 'E', 'E', 'E'] }
     }

     >> expect_column_values_to_match_regex(
         "my_column",
         "[A-Z][a-z]+",
-        output_format="SUMMARY"
+        result_obj_format="SUMMARY"
     )
     {
         'success': False,
-        'summary_obj': {
+        'result_obj': {
             'element_count': 36,
-            'exception_count': 6,
+            'unexpected_count': 6,
-            'exception_percent': 0.16666666666666666,
+            'unexpected_percent': 0.16666666666666666,
-            'exception_percent_nonmissing': 0.16666666666666666,
+            'unexpected_percent_nonmissing': 0.16666666666666666,
             'missing_count': 0,
             'missing_percent': 0.0,
-            'partial_exception_counts': {'A': 1, 'E': 5},
+            'partial_unexpected_counts': {'A': 1, 'E': 5},
-            'partial_exception_index_list': [0, 10, 11, 12, 13, 14],
+            'partial_unexpected_index_list': [0, 10, 11, 12, 13, 14],
-            'partial_exception_list': ['A', 'E', 'E', 'E', 'E', 'E'] }
+            'partial_unexpected_list': ['A', 'E', 'E', 'E', 'E', 'E'] }
     }

+    >> my_df.expect_column_values_to_be_in_set(
+        "my_var",
+        ["B", "C", "D", "F", "G", "H"],
+        result_obj_format="COMPLETE"
+    )
+    {
+        'success': False,
+        'result_obj': {
+            'unexpected_index_list': [0, 10, 11, 12, 13, 14],
+            'unexpected_list': ['A', 'E', 'E', 'E', 'E', 'E'] }
+    }

-The out-of-the-box default is `output_format=BASIC`.
+The out-of-the-box default is `result_obj_format=BASIC`.

-Note: accepting a single parameter for `output_format` should make the library of formats relatively easy to extend in the future.

-Behavior for `BOOLEAN_ONLY` result objects
+Behavior for `NONE`
 ------------------------------------------------------------------------------
-...is simple: if the expectation is satisfied, it returns True.
-Otherwise it returns False.
+When the `result_obj_format` is `NONE`, no `result_obj` is returned.
+The result of evaluating the expectation is \
+exclusively returned via the value of the `success` parameter.

+For example:

 .. code-block:: bash

     >> my_df.expect_column_values_to_be_in_set(
         "possible_benefactors",
-        ["Joe Gargery", "Mrs. Gargery", "Mr. Pumblechook", "Ms. Havisham", "Mr. Jaggers"] output_format="BOOLEAN_ONLY"
+        ["Joe Gargery", "Mrs. Gargery", "Mr. Pumblechook", "Ms. Havisham", "Mr. Jaggers"] result_obj_format="BOOLEAN_ONLY"
     )
+    {
-    False
+        'success': False
+    }

     >> my_df.expect_column_values_to_be_in_set(
         "possible_benefactors",
-        ["Joe Gargery", "Mrs. Gargery", "Mr. Pumblechook", "Ms. Havisham", "Mr. Jaggers", "Mr. Magwitch"] output_format="BOOLEAN_ONLY"
+        ["Joe Gargery", "Mrs. Gargery", "Mr. Pumblechook", "Ms. Havisham", "Mr. Jaggers", "Mr. Magwitch"] result_obj_format="BOOLEAN_ONLY"
     )
+    {
-    False
+        'success': False
+    }

-Behavior for `BASIC` result objects
+Behavior for `BASIC`
 ------------------------------------------------------------------------------
-...depends on the expectation.
-Great Expectations has native support for three types of Expectations: `column_map_expectation`, `column_aggregate_expectation`, and a base type `expectation`.

-`column_map_expectations` apply a boolean test function to each element within a column.
+A `result_obj` is generated with a basic justification for why an expectation was met or not.
+The format is intended \
-This format is intended for quick, at-a-glance feedback.
+for quick, at-a-glance feedback.
 For example, it tends to work well in jupyter notebooks.

+Great Expectations has standard behavior for support for describing the results of `column_map_expectation` and `column_aggregate_expectation` expectations.

+`column_map_expectation` applies a boolean test function to each element within a column, and so returns a list of \
+unexpected values to justify the expectation result.

-The basic format is:
+The basic `result_obj` includes:

 .. code-block:: bash

     {
         "success" : Boolean,
-        "summary_obj" : {
+        "result_obj" : {
-            "partial_exception_list" : [A list of up to 20 values that violate the expectation] "exception_count" : The total count of exceptions in the column "exception_percent" : The overall percent of exceptions "exception_percent_nonmissing" : The percent of exceptions, excluding mising values from the denominator }
+            "partial_unexpected_list" : [A list of up to 20 values that violate the expectation] "unexpected_count" : The total count of unexpected values in the column "unexpected_percent" : The overall percent of unexpected values "unexpected_percent_nonmissing" : The percent of unexpected values, excluding missing values from the denominator }
     }

-Note: when exception values are duplicated, `exception_list` will contain multiple copies of the value.
+Note: when unexpected values are duplicated, `unexpected_list` will contain multiple copies of the value.

 .. code-block:: bash